gamesbook/pyprototypr/docs/script_anatomy.rst

         WARNING:: There is no list of shapes to draw!

+   This is not an error, but does act as a reminder about what might still be needed.

 Making Mistakes
 ===============
+`↑ <table-of-contents_>`_

 It is, unfortunately, all too easy to make mistakes while writing scripts.